github/docs/content/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners.md

 ### Understanding billing

-{% note %}
+> [!NOTE]

-**Note**: {% data variables.actions.hosted_runner_caps %}s are not eligible for the use of included minutes on private repositories.
+> {% data variables.actions.hosted_runner_caps %}s are not eligible for the use of included minutes on private repositories.
 For both private and public repositories, when {% data variables.actions.hosted_runners %} are in use, they will always be billed at the per-minute rate.

-{% endnote %}

 Compared to standard {% data variables.product.prodname_dotcom %}-hosted runners, {% data variables.actions.hosted_runners %} are billed differently. {% data reusables.actions.about-larger-runners-billing %} For more information, see "[AUTOTITLE](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates)."